haseeb099/CARE-Challenge-Arena-Response-Engine/README.md

 A Java-based simulation/management system for the **CARE (Challenge Arena Response Engine)** coursework project.
 This application processes challenge data from `challengesAM.txt` (e.g., magic/fight/mystery quests against opponents like Borg, Huns, Ferengi) and handles scoring, player matching, or simulation logic.
 Built with Eclipse/IntelliJ hybrid setup for easy import.

-Developed as part of a University of Hertfordshire programming module.
-Demonstrates file I/O, data parsing, OOP design, and testing with JUnit.

 ## 🎯 Project Overview

 The CARE system reads challenge data from a CSV-like file (`challengesAM.txt`) and simulates/processes quests: